wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

    AsyncEventQueue asyncQueue = factory.create("sampleQueue", listener);
    ```

 2. If you are using a parallel `AsyncEventQueue`, the gfsh example above requires no alteration, as gfsh applies to all members.
 If using cache.xml or the Java API to configure your `AsyncEventQueue`, repeat the above configuration in each Geode member that will host the region.
-Use the same ID and configuration settings for each queue configuration. **Note:** You can ensure other members use the sample configuration by using the cluster configuration service available in gfsh.
+Use the same ID and configuration settings for each queue configuration. **注意:** You can ensure other members use the sample configuration by using the cluster configuration service available in gfsh.
 See [Overview of the Cluster Configuration Service](https://geode.apache.org/docs/guide/17/configuring/cluster_config/gfsh_persist.html).

 3. On each Geode member that hosts the `AsyncEventQueue`, assign the queue to each region that you want to use with the `AsyncEventListener` implementation.